Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 20. Pompeii’s ruins may not stay for long

 Is this a subtle sign that we need to visit this historic place before it all crumbles to dust?
-Hopefully, not.
+Hopefully not.

 21. Mount Vesuvius can go off again

 Mount Vesuvius erupted six times in the 18th century and eight times in the 19th century.
-In the 20th century, it has erupted only thrice – in 1906, 1929 and 1944.
+In the 20th century, it erupted only thrice – in 1906, 1929 and 1944.

 It is only a question of when and how badly.